slv87645/flask-starter-app/README.md

 ![POST people](doc_img_step7/image8.png)

-We want to grab data form data when the user hits the ‘Add Person’ button on our web page, identified with ‘Add_person’ in our HTML code.
+We want to grab data from form inputs when the user hits the ‘Add Person’ button on our web page, identified with ‘Add_Person’ in our HTML code.
 We grab fname, lname, homeworld, and age from each of the corresponding form labels.
 Now unfortunately, unlike our READ functionality we can’t simply rev up a query and execute it.
 We need to adjust our query based on the presence of NULL-able attributes.
 In the case of our bsg_people database, both homeworld and age can potentially be null.
 So how do we account for these cases?
 If statements.
+A homeworld value of '0' or an empty input in age correspond to null inputs.

 ![people null](doc_img_step7/image9.png)

 I know this is a large code block, but it’s a lot simpler than the length implies.
-We have 4 cases: null homeworld and null age, null homeworld, null age, and 0 null inputs.
+We have 4 cases: null homeworld and null age, null homeworld, null age, or 0 null inputs.
 So we account for these with 4 if statements and thus, 4 separate queries.
 The syntax of our query is somewhat similar to our SELECT query from earlier, but this time we want to insert data, not select it, hence the INSERT.
 We are inserting into bsg_people and our database via the original SQL import file is set up to insert NULL by default if no input is given.
 So you can see our queries underneath null statements are leaving out ‘age’ or ‘homeworld’ or both.

 ![people redirect](doc_img_step7/image10.png)